Iffat bint Mohammad Al Thunayan: Saudi education

 In 1942–1943, Prince Faisal and Princess Iffat established the boarding school named Al Madrasa Al Numuthagiya (The Model School) for boys and girls.
 Many children of the extended royal family, including their own, attended.
 A majority of the teachers were Egyptian or Yemenis, and the girls' section was strictly for daughters of the extended royal family.

 In 1955, Iffat initiated Saudi Arabia's first private school for women in Jeddah — the Dar Al Hanan (literally "House of Affection").
 One of her younger daughters attended Dar Al Hanan.
 Its starting class had 15 students.
 In 1956, she donated money and land to build an orphanage for girls where they would also be educated.
 She also founded the first college for girls in Riyadh, called Kulliyat ul Banat or the Girls’ College, in 1960.

 In 1967, Iffat launched the Nahdah Al Saudiyyah, an organization that educated illiterate Riyadh women.
 In the 1970s, Iffat started the country's first community college for women.

 In August 1999, Iffat established Effat University adjacent to Dar Al Hanan just months before her death.
 Effat University is Saudi Arabia's first private, non-profit women's college.

 Iffat frequented many graduation ceremonies.
 Her motto was "Educate yourself.
 Be good mothers.
 Bring up perfect Saudis.
 Build your country."
 Her other motto was "The mother can be a school in herself if you prepare her well".

 Personal life

 Iffat was dark-haired with bright eyes.
 She liked to garden roses.
 She was a fluent French speaker and enjoyed reading.
 She was said to be remarkably well-organized.
 Iffat cared for her aunt Jawhara when the latter was incapacitated in Istanbul.

 Iffat appeared at many state functions and received female dignitaries.
 She traveled across Saudi Arabia.
 Her palace had an open-door policy that allowed any Saudi citizen to visit her.
 She was rarely ever photographed in public and she never appeared on television.

 In August 1993 Iffat underwent surgery due to bowel ailment at medical center of Duke University.

-Death
+Death and legacy

 On 17 February 2000, Iffat Al Thunayan died after an unsuccessful operation.
 She was buried in Riyadh after Friday prayers.